Analysis of the Blade Element Momentum Theory: The blade element momentum theory

 Though changing from one profile to another, the behaviors of $C_L$ and $C_D$ as functions of $\alpha$ can be described qualitatively in a general way.
 The coefficient $C_L$ usually increases nearly linearly with respect to $\alpha$ up to a given critical angle $\alpha_s$, with $0<\alpha_s<\pi/2$, where the so-called \textit{stall} phenomenon occurs: $C_L$ then decreases rapidly (see, e.g.,~\cite[p.93-94]{Branlard} and~\cite[p.375]{Spera}), causing a sudden loss of lift.
 For $C_D$ is associated with a drag force, it is always positive and defined for all angles.
-In general, this coefficient slightly increases in $\alpha$ up to $\alpha = \alpha_s$, and then it becomes very large.
-It follows then that the condition $\varphi-\gamma_\l<\alpha_s$ is always required in the blade design phase.
-To be coherent with this framework, we summarize the properties of $C_L$ and $C_D$ required for our study by the following assumption. \begin{assumption} For some $\beta\in (0,\alpha_s)$, the function $\alpha\mapsto C_L(\alpha)$ is continuous on
+This coefficient usually slightly increases with $\alpha$ up to $\alpha = \alpha_s$, and then becomes very large. \Com{ Though most designs do not prevent the inner part of the blade to generate stall, the condition $\varphi-\gamma_\l<\alpha_s$ is often considered in the blade design phase.} \CCom{Note finally that the greater part of our analysis applies for angles of attack such that $C_L$ is positive. } The properties of $C_L$ and $C_D$ required for our analysis are summarized in the following assumption. \begin{assumption} \CCom{For some $\beta\in \R^+$ , }the function $\alpha\mapsto C_L(\alpha)$ is continuous on $I_\beta:=[-\beta,\beta]$, and positive on $I_\beta\cap\R^+$.
+The function $\alpha\mapsto C_D(\alpha)$ is defined, continuous and non-negative on $\R$. \end{assumption} \Com{As a consequence, $C_L(0)$ is assumed to be positive, which is equivalent in practice to the fact that the angle of attack corresponding to zero lift is negative.
+This assumption is true for usual designs.}